Introduction

 A direct effect of ISD on fitness agrees with studies of random ORFs in Escherichia coli, where fitness was driven more by amino acid composition than %GC content, after controlling for the intrinsic correlation between the two (Kosinski et al. 2022).
 However, we have not ruled out a role for selection for higher %GC in ways that are general rather than restricted to coding regions, whether in shaping mutational biases (Smith & Eyre-Walker 2001; Hershberg & Petrov 2009; Hildebrand et al. 2010; Novoa et al. 2019; Forcelloni & Giansanti 2020) or the extent of gene conversion, or even at the single nucleotide level in a manner shared between coding regions and intergenic regions (Long et al. 2018).

-Our finding that weak selection prefers higher ISD was unexpected, given that lower-Ne eukaryotes have more disordered proteins than higher-Ne prokaryotes (Ahrens et al. 2017; Basile et al. 2019).
+Our finding that more effective selection prefers higher ISD was unexpected, given that lower-Ne eukaryotes have more disordered proteins than higher-Ne prokaryotes (Ahrens et al. 2017; Basile et al. 2019).
 However, this can be reconciled in a model in which highly disordered sequences are less likely to be found in high-Ne species, but the sequences that are present tend to have slightly higher disorder than their low-Ne homologs.
-High ISD might help mitigate the trade-off between affinity and specificity (Dunker et al. 1998; Huang & Liu 2013; Lazar et al. 2022); non-specific interactions might be short-lived due to the high entropy associated with disorder, which specific interactions are robust to.
+High ISD might help mitigate the trade-off between affinity and specificity in protein-protein interactions (Dunker et al. 1998; Huang & Liu 2013; Lazar et al. 2022); non-specific interactions might be short-lived due to the high entropy associated with disorder, which specific interactions are robust to.

 Methods